wise-introvert/imageboard/docs/engines/lynxchan.md

 }
 ```

-### Bypass a Ban
+### Renew block bypass

-Allows the user to renew his "block bypass".
-Bypasses longer than 372 characters (what? the total posted characters length sum?) require validation, see ["Validating a ban bypass"](#validating-a-ban-bypass).
+Allows the user to renew their "block bypass".
+"Bypasses longer than 372 characters" (presumably, that's the total character count posted using a "bypass") require "validation", see ["Validate block bypass"](#validate-block-bypass).

 `POST` to `/renewBypass.js?json=1`